Changzhou Hydrogen Bay: Corporate Innovations

 Chech (氢田新材料) has pioneered the world's inaugural "bubbling chemical vapor deposition method," decreasing hydrogen production expenses to 8 yuan per kilogram—merely one-seventh of the electricity costs associated with conventional electrolysis.

 Qingyao New Energy (氢耀新能源) possesses a 30% share of the domestic market for alkaline electrolyzer diaphragms, catering to prominent entities such as SANY Hydrogen.

 Guoke Ling Fiber New Materials (国科领纤): The sole enterprise in China to attain comprehensive mass production of carbon paper, an essential component for hydrogen fuel cells, therefore dismantling international monopolies.

 Regulations

-In 2023, Wujin District implemented specific measures, including a reward of 500,000 yuan to hydrogen enterprises with yearly revenues above 100 million yuan and creating an industrial fund to facilitate growth.
+In 2023, Wujin District implemented specific measures, including a reward of 500,000 yuan to hydrogen enterprises with yearly revenues above 100 million yuan and the creation of an industrial fund to facilitate growth.
 In 2024, Hydrogen Bay was incorporated into Jiangsu Province's New Energy Industry Support Program, facilitating the cohesive advancement of hydrogen production, storage, transportation, and utilization.
-The zone seeks to recruit and cultivate over 30 hydrogen-related firms with an annual output value above 10 billion yuan by 2025, and more than 60 enterprises with output surpassing 50 billion yuan by 2026.
+The zone seeks to recruit and cultivate over 30 hydrogen-related firms with an annual output value above 10 billion yuan by 2025 and more than 60 enterprises with output surpassing 50 billion yuan by 2026.